 The following sections describe how data loss can happen on a hard drive and what all you can do to recover your lost data from the hard drive.

 Common Data Loss Scenarios on Hard Drive

 - Deletion is the most common scenario for data loss on a hard drive.
-You usually delete your file (document, photo, video, email message, audio, or archive file) by pressing the Delete key, then later empty your Recycle Bin without peeking into its stored content, or use Shift + Delete key combination to remove a file from your PC.
+You usually delete your file (document, photo, video, email message, audio, or archive file) by pressing the Delete key, then later empty your Recycle Bin without peeking into its stored content, or use the Shift + Delete key combination to remove a file from your PC.
 Later, you realize, you need those deleted files back and suffer from data loss.

 - Formatting is another likely scenario for data loss on a hard drive.
 Usually when you format your PC at the time of installing Windows or format a non-boot volume or external hard drive, you back up its stored content beforehand.
 Data loss occurs when you don't have a backup and the hard drive is formatted either accidentally or purposefully.